-February marks Black History Month (BHM), but historical injustices, like systemic racism and oppression, are ongoing issues.
-As a charity that exists to serve all children and youth with learning differences, we are continually doing what we can to dismantle the internal and external systems that pose barriers to the full participation of students who identify as Black, Indigenous, and/or People of Colour (BIPOC).
+February marks Black History Month (BHM), but historical injustices, like systemic racism and oppression, are ongoing issues.all children and youth with learning differences, we are continually doing what we can to dismantle the internal and external systems that pose barriers to the full participation of students who identify as Black, Indigenous, and/or People of Colour (BIPOC).
 With this in mind, LDS will be celebrating BHM by amplifying Black voices, resources for the Black community, and Black-led organizations.

 Black Folks with Dyslexia